HSU-HPC/windhpc-energy-reporter/README.md

 The energy-reporter requires

-* python 3.6 or newer
+* Python 3.6 or newer
-* the influxdb-client python library version 1.31 or newer
+* the influxdb-client Python library version 1.31 or newer

-#### Installing dependencies and usage with a python virtual environment (venv)
+#### Installing dependencies and usage with a Python virtual environment (venv)

 ```sh
 python3 -m venv --system-site-packages ~/venvs/WindHPC-energy-reporter